Things to see and do - Bordeaux

 Against the backdrop of 18C buildings, the Chartrons waterfront has been transformed, and is today a major feature of local life on the banks of the River Garonne.
 Following the conversion of the old port warehouses into cultural and commercial facilities, the people of Bordeaux have reconnected with their river and the simple joys of taking a turn here (by bike, on foot or rollerblades) while enjoying the fine views over port de la Lune.
 Don't miss the Chartrons market near the Skate Park.

-Built from 1773 to 1780 by architect Victor Louis in pure neo-Classical style, this is one of the most beautiful theatres in France.
+Built from 1773 to 1780 by architect Victor Louis in pure neo-classical style, this is one of the most beautiful theatres in France.
 The refined interior staircase inspired Garnier for his Opéra de Paris.
-The auditorium is made up of pillars, ramps, galleries and balconies entirely made of wood, used here to ensure the best possible acoustics.
+The auditorium is made up of pillars, ramps, galleries and balconies entirely made of wood, chosen to give the best possible acoustics.

-With its two towers and large bell, this gate is an emblem of Bordeaux.
-Saved from demolition when a larger belfry structure was taken down, the gate is greatly loved by the people of the town, to the extent that when the kings were unhappy with the townsfolk, they confiscated the bell and clocks!
+This gate is an emblem of Bordeaux, with its two towers and large bell.
+Saved from the demolition of a belfry, the gate is greatly loved by the people of the town, to the extent that when the kings were unhappy with the townsfolk, they confiscated the bell and clocks!

-Only slightly smaller than Notre-Dame in Paris, this majestic church has a Royal Door that is famous for its Gothic sculptures, and inside a beautiful nave with a Gothic chancel.
+Only slightly smaller than Notre-Dame Cathedral in Paris, this majestic church has a Royal Door that is famous for its Gothic sculptures, and a beautiful nave with a Gothic choir stall.
 Beautiful Renaissance organ.